naszilla/tabzilla/TABZILLA_README.md

 # Datasets

+**Note:** Most datasets used here are from [OpenML](https://www.openml.org/), and you will need to create an OpenML account to use this codebase.
+In order to download datasets using this repo, you need to have a python environment with the openml module, and you need to be authenticated through your OpenML account.
+Please follow [these installation and authentication instructions](https://openml.github.io/openml-python/main/examples/20_basic/introduction_tutorial.html#sphx-glr-examples-20-basic-introduction-tutorial-py) to make sure you can access openml.

 Datasets are handled using the class [`TabSurvey.tabzilla_datasets.TabularDataset`](TabSurvey.tabzilla_datasets.py); all datasets are accessed using an instance of this class.
 Each dataset is initialized using a function with the decorator `dataset_preprocessor` defined in [`TabSurvey/tabzilla_data_preprocessor_utils.py`](TabSurvey/tabzilla_data_preprocessor_utils.py).
 Each of these functions is accessed through function `preprocess_dataset()`, which returns any defined datasets by name.
 For example, the following code will return a `TabularDataset` object representing the `CaliforniaHousing` dataset, and will write it to a local directory unless it already has been written: